Anjanadml/Anjanadml/README.md

 ## Hi, I'm Anjana.✨

 🧠 Graduated with a Bachelor of Computer Aplication from MD University.<br/>
-⚒ I created Potfolio to stay consistent.<br/>
+⚒ I created Portfolio to stay consistent.<br/>
 🖋 I enjoy coding games for entertainment.